Creative Ideas for Exhibition Stands

 You can be clever in your use of beacon technology, in a number of ways.
 Firstly, by adding a beacon around each of the products or services you’re promoting on the stand, visitors will see multiple messages appear in their notification centre.
-But a potentially more ‘guerrilla marketing’ way of using beacons would be to keep them in your jacket pocket, and as you’re walking around the trade show with guests, or sitting down for lunch in the cafe, your messages will appear on nearby phones.
+Also, by keeping beacons in your jacket pocket, you can carry them around the exhibition hall and reach an even greater number of people.

 Whilst some people still prefer to receive hard copies of brochures, data sheets and technical information, the ease of having a downloadable copy is undeniable, especially at a trade show when visitors will be given a tote bag filled with flyers on each stand.

-Apple recently announced that its camera will natively support QR codes, which makes it easier than ever to provide visitors with information instantly.
-What’s more, you can set up QR codes for a huge range of applications, from simply visiting your website, to downloading brochures and signing up to mailing lists.
-Our advice with this would be to make sure you’re offering the visitor value in exchange for their data - such as entering a competition if they register.
+You can set up QR codes for a huge range of applications, from simply visiting your website to downloading brochures and signing up to mailing lists.
+Our advice with this would be to make sure you’re offering the visitor value in exchange for their data – such as entering a competition if they register.

-With the rise of the Oculus Rift, and Google/Samsung/PlayStation’s attempts also bringing the world of virtual reality close to consumers, AR provides exhibitors with the chance to impress visitors with the latest technology and potentially save money.
+With the rise of the Oculus Rift as well as competitor technologies developed by Google, Samsung and PlayStation, the world of virtual reality is closer to consumers than ever before.
+Augmented Reality (AR) provides exhibitors with the chance to impress visitors with the latest technology and potentially save money.

-We mention saving money because for many exhibitors, especially in the manufacturing & B2B industries, demonstrating/transporting their products can be a hassle.
-For some, such as Airbus, it’s simply not possible.
-Instead of trying to display their incredibly technical products at the Defence and Security Exhibition, Airbus creating VR ‘pods’, where visitors sat down and strapped a headset on, which took them through a journey of their latest products and developments.
+We mention saving money because for many exhibitors, demonstrating and transporting their products can be costly.
+For some brands, such as aviation companies, it’s simply not possible.
+Instead of trying to display physical products at the Defence and Security Exhibition, Airbus created VR pods in which visitors could sit down, put on a headset and get taken on a journey through their latest products and developments.

 This is still an incredible opportunity, and one of the most truly interactive exhibition ideas, for businesses on a smaller scale, as it means they can provide visitors with a sense of perspective when demonstrating their products.
 By seeing how a product or service you provide relates to them, in the scenario they’re used to, it’s much easier to sell.

 As part of our exhibition design blog, we come across truly creative ideas for exhibition stands, with inspirational lighting designs, that aren’t difficult or expensive to implement.
-Kaplan & Kaplan, who are environmental psychologists, did some research into lighting displays, which can be summarised in the graph below, where businesses should be looking to hit the sweet spot of Low familiarity (they’re not used to this style of lighting) and High preference (it’s visually compelling).￼
+Environmental psychologists, Kaplan & Kaplan, carried out in-depth research into lighting displays and discovered that businesses should be looking to hit the sweet spot of low familiarity (unique lighting styles) and high preference (visually compelling lighting styles).

 Intriguing Product Displays

-Creating a product display that stands out (excuse the pun), can be the difference between engaging a visitor and them passing by.
+Creating a product display that stands out can be the difference between engaging a visitor and them passing by.

-At EuroShop this year, we were well aware of the risk posed by a free-flowing layout for the entire hall, and with the stand close on two sides, visitors could pass by without us even knowing they were there.
-Surrounding the outer corner of the stand, we placed one of our most creative ideas for exhibition stands: our latest lightbox innovation, Magnetik.
-Magnetik allowed us to place promotional material to the outside of the stand, seemingly floating without any obvious fixtures to the outside of the lightbox.
+When exhibiting recently at EuroShop, we used Magnetik displays to enable us to place promotional material on the outside of the stand that was seemingly floating without any obvious fixtures to the outside of the lightbox.
 Magnetik actually uses a perforated back panel that allows clips to hook into place, holding displays literature holders in front of an illuminated graphic.

 Gamification goes beyond putting an electric buzzer on your stand.
 All of the gimmicks have been done before, yet people are still naturally competitive, therefore utilising gamification can result in one of the most interactive exhibition ideas, teaching visitors about your product and promoting engagement.

-The best and most creative ideas for exhibition stands are often the simplest, such as industry-focused quizzes that test knowledge about specific products or concepts can create competition within your target audience.
-The ideal scenario is that your gamification engages visitors with an end-goal in mind that isn’t an exhibition standard - such as an iPad.
-Offer visitors something that’s both cost effective for you to provide, and worthwhile a visitor winning - it could be their own personalised version of your product, which long-term could make them buy into your business as a result.
+The best and most creative ideas for exhibition stands are often the simplest, such as industry-focused quizzes that test knowledge about specific products or concepts that can create competition within your target audience.
+The ideal scenario is that your gamification engages visitors with an end goal in mind that isn’t an exhibition standard – such as an iPad.
+Offer visitors something that’s both cost-effective for you to provide and worthwhile for visitor-winning – it could be their own personalised version of your product, which long-term could make them buy into your business as a result.